TrustGen/trustgen_docs/docs/metadata_curator.md

 ## Overview
 Metadata Curator is designed for intelligent data generation, combining web search, section-specific dataset generation, and model-based generation to create high-quality, diverse datasets for various research and application needs.

 ## Components

 ### Web-Browsing agents

-#### Running the BingWebSearchPipeline
+#### BingWebSearchPipeline

-The `pipeline.py` script automates the process of web searching and result processing.
+The `BingWebSearchPipeline` automates the process of web searching and result processing.
 It extracts keywords from user input, performs a Bing search, and processes the results into JSON format.

-#### Parameters
+**Parameters**

 - **instruction**: A string that specifies the user's instruction for what to find on the web pages.
 - **basic information**: A dictionary that defines the specific information for the search.